Ever wondered how social media celebrities or popular bloggers gain millions of views and shares?

 - Keep it sweet and short.
 The maximum length of the headline should be 70 characters.

 - Add numbers.
 According to SiegeMedia, blog posts with titles that include numbers have a 20% higher CTR.

 - Make it powerful.
 Use action words (e.g. beat, magnify, master, succeed), powerful adjectives (e.g. useful, proven, horrific, epic), and emotion-trigger words (instant, free, secret).
 Negative phrases, like collapse, disaster, or fail, also boost click-through rates.

 - Make the value obvious.
 Users should know what they can expect from your posts.

 Experiment with Content Formats

 Not all content formats have the same virality potential.
-There are certain content forms that build stronger relationships with your audiences and inspire them to share your content.
+There are certain content forms that build stronger relationships with your audiences and inspire them to share your content using a new social media tool.
 Some of them are:

 Have you watched the hilarious commercial by Purple?
 They used the human egg drop test to show that their mattresses are so comfortable that eggs won’t break if you fall on them.
 The video went viral instantly and now has almost 70 million views.
 It combines humor, statistics, and emotions to engage users.
 Such posts are fun and creative and your users will gladly share them across the web.